How much Vit B12 should you take for Hypothyroidism

 For my patients with autoimmune thyroid conditions like Hashimoto’s, I recommend them sublingual or Intramuscular injection.

-Both of them are good ways to get your B12 levels up, in fact, a study was done which showed equal efficacy of sublingual as compared to injectable B12.
-I generally recommend sublingual 1000mcg of B12 daily.
+Both of them are good ways to get your Vitamin B12 levels up, in fact, a study was done which showed equal efficacy of sublingual as compared to injectable Vit.
+B12.
+I generally recommend sublingual 1000mcg of Vit.
+B12 daily.

-The injectable will have different dosage generally around 1000 mcg once a week initially for 1 month and then 1000mcg once a month.
+The injectable will have different dosages generally around 1000 mcg once a week initially for 1 month and then 1000mcg once a month.

 The prevalence of Vitamin B12 deficiency is higher in underactive thyroid patient especially Hashimoto’s.

-The best way is to have a high index of suspicion for B12 deficiency in thyroid patients and check their levels.
-A comprehensive panel to check for B12 and how to interpret these results is also important.
-Also how to supplement B12 and how much of B12 to take with hypothyroidism is critical for your health.
+Consult a functional medicine physician, if you have a high index of suspicion for vitamin B12 deficiency with thyroid dysfunction.
+We do a comprehensive panel to check for Vitamin B12 and how to interpret these results is also important.